 Ohio Realtors have a responsibility to uphold this law.
 As such, Fair Housing Month is incredibly significant because it reinforces our commitment to how we uphold the law and recognize its value to society.

-*In March 2019, legislation introduced in both chambers of Congress extends protections to the LGBTQ community under the Fair Housing Act.
-This legislation, called the Equality Act, includes the housing protections of the Fair and Equal Housing Act of 2017 and adds sexual orientation and gender identity as classes protected against discrimination in the sale, rental, or financing of housing.
-Outside of the real estate realm, protection of these classes are also included in the areas of employment, public accommodations, voting, and credit markets.
+ICYMI: In 2019, legislation introduced in both chambers of Congress extended protections to the LGBTQ community under the Fair Housing Act.
+This legislation, called the Equality Act, included the housing protections of the Fair and Equal Housing Act of 2017 and added sexual orientation and gender identity as classes protected against discrimination in the sale, rental, or financing of housing.
+Outside of the real estate realm, the protection of these classes was also included in the areas of employment, public accommodations, voting, and credit markets.

 How Can You Get Involved?

 Aside from offering equal and professional Central Ohio real estate services to all who seek it from us; as realtors, there are many other things we can do to celebrate Fair Housing Declaration, this month and every month.

 - Have you agreed to the Fair Housing Declaration?
 Encourage all of your employees to review and accept it; consider posting it in your office for all who visit your real estate in Central Ohio to see.

 - Every year, there is a Fair Housing poster created for our community; display it in your office.